We strive for 100% attendance and punctuality, and celebrate high attendance through rewards and trips.

-Learn more by downloading our Attendance Information for Parents/Carers document, which covers all you need to know about attendance and punctuality at Whalley Range 11-18 High School.
+Learn more by downloading our attendance documents above, which cover all you need to know about attendance and punctuality at Whalley Range 11-18 High School.

 The directive from The Department for Education has stated that schools are unable to authorise holidays during term time.

-- Encourage reading at home; have magazines, newspapers and books around the house or join the library
+- Encourage reading at home; have newspapers, magazines or books available or consider joining a library

 - Consider a self-referral for Early Help support from the Council or contact school to arrange this for you

 If you are having difficulties getting your daughter to attend regularly or on time then talk to a member of staff (0161 860 2999) and ask for help.